KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `Magic Mirror` in file `MMM-WeatherAlerts.js`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
+7. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-7. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+8. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-8. Recommendation: Replace eslintrc by new flat config.
+10. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-WeatherBackground by BrianHepler](https://github.com/BrianHepler/MMM-WeatherBackground)